- +Consider how to involve more of our physical selves into other spheres of work

-- + Overriding mental inhibitions that hinder creativity + expression
+- + Override mental inhibitions that hinder creativity and expression

-- + Challenging the notions of how you can or should move in your own body + in space
+- + Challenge the notions of how you can or should move in your own body and in space

-- + Connecting + activating our perceptions of the internal + external, the imagined + the real
+- + Connect and activate our perceptions of the internal and external, the imagined and the real

-This class will be highly physical, pursuing a maximum sense of awareness in movement, while respecting and considering each person’s range of ability.
+Notes from the instructor: This class will be highly physical, pursuing a maximal sense of awareness in movement, while respecting and considering each person’s range of ability.
 Open to everyone.
-Disabled person is welcome to participate.
+Disabled persons are welcome to participate.
 Physical contact will be part of certain experiences with attention towards safety, respect, and care.

 is a NYC based dancer, collaborator, writer, and teacher.
 Kresge graduated from SUNY Purchase with a BFA in dance and the Dean’s Award.
 She was a member of the Sri Chinmoy Meditation Center and International Vocal Ensemble.
 Kresge has been a member of the Merce Cunningham Repertory Understudy Group, functioning as a living archive for Cunningham works from the 60’s, 70’s, and 80’s.
 In 2016 Kresge staged Cunningham's Field Dances, an improvisational score, on students of CNDC, Angers, France.
 She has also been a member of José Navas/Compagnie Flak, and Stephen Petronio Company.
 Kresge currently collaborates and performs with various artists including Rashaun Mitchell+Silas Riener, Liz Magic Laser, Rebecca Lazier, Xavier Cha, Esmé Boyce, Ellen Cornfield, Sarah Skaggs, Bill Young, Wendy Osserman, Sally Silvers, The School for Poetic Computation, and film makers Alla Kovgan, Zuzka Kurtz, and Charles Atlas.
 She has taught technique and improvisation at NYU Tisch School of the Arts, Bard College, Dickinson College, Barnard College, Princeton University, the Dalton School, and other institutions.
 Kresge also teaches the Little Creators preschool program at Church Street School for Music and Art in NYC.
 She is currently studying Zero Balancing, a therapeutic bodywork.